 The initial target application of this technology is a RFCS as secondary energy supply for a 39 kW telecommunications satellite during eclipse.
 However, this technology may also have application in ships, submarines, offshore platforms or remote housing, which have a demand for high electrical energy storage at high electrical performance.

 Innovations & Advantages

 A RFCS is rather complex and comprises five subsystems: the fuel cell, the storage containers, electrolyzer, heat management and system control.
 A harmonious integration of these subsystems is imperative for system efficiency; otherwise gains at the individual subsystem level may be reduced or even nullified.
-The present technology is an outstanding example of such a harmonious integration.
+The present technology is an outstanding example of such a harmonious integration by taking advantage of the unique thermodynamic properties of metal hydrides.
 Synergies are created between the storage container and heat management subsystem, and the fuel cell is being cooled by the hydrogen source.

 Fuel cell powered submarines with low storage capacity interstitial metal hydrides (~25 kJ per mol H2, ~1.5 wt.% H2) are already a mature technology.
 The innovative heat exchanger technology of the offer allows the employment of medium temperature Na-Al-H metal hydrides with about double the hydrogen storage capacity (~3 wt.%) at about the same heat evolution.
 The price of sodium and aluminum is substantially lower compared to the elements contained in classical metal hydrides such as HydralloyTM.